Bulk versus surface: Nonuniversal partitioning of the topological magnetoelectric effect: Landau level representation

 In the main text we demonstrated that, due to the symmetry of Eq.~(\ref{Hdirac_AFM}), the $\mathcal{N}>0$ Landau level subspaces do not contribute to the electronic polarization.
 Thus we restrict focus to the Hamiltonian in the $\mathcal{N}=0$ subspace, Eq.~(\ref{Hamiltonian_N=0}), which takes the form of a generalized SSH model.
-That is, when we consider an infinite number of layers (\textit{i.e.}~implement periodic boundary conditions) in Eq.~(\ref{Hamiltonian_dirac}), the result takes a tight-binding form \cite{mahon2023reconciling} in the stacking ($\hat{\bm{z}}$) direction.
+That is, when we consider an infinite number of layers (\textit{i.e.}~implement periodic boundary conditions) in Eq.~(\ref{supp:Hamiltonian_dirac}), the result takes a tight-binding form \cite{mahon2023reconciling} in the stacking ($\hat{\bm{z}}$) direction.
 And when this 3D effective model is projected into the $\mathcal{N}=0$ subspace, the result is a one-dimensional (1D) tight-binding model.
-The modern theory of polarization \cite{Vanderbilt1993} can then be employed to calculate the bulk electronic ground state polarization,
+The ground state polarization in our low-energy 3D model has one bulk component, namely $P^{z}$, which can be calculated using expressions derived in the modern theory of polarization \cite{Vanderbilt1993,Resta2007}.
+The $\mathcal{N}=0$ contribution to $P^{z}$ is proportional to the 1D bulk polarization of Eq.~(\ref{Hamiltonian_N=0}) at half-filling, namely